Teaching, Learning Outcomes and Assessment (Undergraduate)

 Teaching, Learning Outcomes and Assessment (Graduate)

 - Graduate and professional programs often have less flexibility than exists in undergraduate curricula.
 Accreditation standards, expectations of depth and breadth of specific types of training by future employers, and the work graduate students do outside of courses often mean graduate students have less time in their schedules to dedicate to courses outside their specific fields of study.
-Increasing the number of courses a student takes can cause problems in time available for non-course experiences or could increase the time and money necessary to complete a program, both of which are problematic.
-In addition, the need to offer particular courses can make it difficult for a unit to offer courses outside those required.

 - Given the greater expectation of foundational knowledge and pre-requisite skills in graduate courses, advanced interdisciplinary courses that also meet the educational needs of students are difficult to develop.